Down Payment Assistance Programs

 So you’ve found your dream home but are having trouble finding the money for a down payment.
-Consider using a down-payment assistance program to help turn your dream into a reality.
+Utilizing mortgage assistance may help.
+Consider using a down payment assistance program to turn your dream into a reality.

 What’s a down payment?

 A down payment is the amount of money a home buyer must come up with out of his or her own pocket before qualifying for a mortgage.
 It represents a fraction of the total cost of a home.

 In the past, down payments were generally 20 percent of a homes purchase price.
 But, in line with the trend to make home buying accessible to more people, that number has shrunk.
 Today, a down payment can be as low as three percent of the purchase price.